Dave-team/Knowledge-base/Priorities.md

 - Go step by step with regular checks during the process

 **Other development goals**
+- Communication: answer first - what is the most important thing people to make aware of?
+Then provide additional context for those interested.
+- Communication: slow down and structure - avoid umms where possible.
 - Be specific in agendas
 - Improve on the commercial side of things.
 Contracts, legal, pricing, negotiation.
 Start collecting best practices and templates were using at work
 - When changing things, ask 'What could go wrong?' then confirm whether that's the case before making a change